 The giant bamboos such as Phyllostachys range from 10 to 100 feet tall (not in this country).
 They are happiest with full sun to part shade.
 Medium bamboos, such as Sasa, range from 4 to 15 feet tall and prefer part shade.
 The 1 to 4 foot tall, ground-cover bamboos, such as Pleioblastus, tend to prefer full sun to part shade.
 Many of the smaller bamboos are aggressive growers and tend to be invasive unless contained by a barrier.
 One exception, Shibataea kumasaca, is a 3-foot evergreen bamboo that spreads slowly.

-Two varieties of the taller, running bamboos to look for are the black bamboo (Phyllostachys nigra), which grows to 12 feet with black culms that color up in the second year of growth, and the yellow, groove bamboo (Phyllostachys aureosulcata), which grows to a 2 foot tall, evergreen bamboo that is very popular in traditional Japanese gardens.
+A variety of the taller, running bamboos to look for is the black bamboo (Phyllostachys nigra), which grows to 12 feet with black culms that color up in the second year of growth.

 Many bamboos thrive in containers and make nice specimen plants on a patio or even indoors.
 For bamboo on rooftop gardens, the specimen will need a container that is at least 2-by-2 feet to anchor the plant.
 The plants can be sprayed with anti desiccants to keep them green in the winter and the container can be wrapped for extra insulation.
 Two good candidates for indoor are the golden variegated bamboo (Hibanobambusa tranquillans 'Shiroshima') and the tropical Bambusa multiplex.